Quantum Yang-Mills Theory in Two Dimensions: Exact versus Perturbative: Discussion and Further Directions

 \textit{2.
 Compute asymptotics of more complicated Wilson loops}.
 The asymptotic formula (\ref{eq:ThmExact1}) and its generalization to products of Wilson loops obtained from nested, non-intersecting simple closed curves \cite{GPR} suggests that perhaps similar asymptotic formulae can be obtained for Wilson loops involving more complicated curves.
 What is remarkable about these formulas is that they are given by simple Gaussian integrals over the Lie algebra that are of the type appearing in random matrix theory.
 It would be of interest to investigate how complicated one may make a Wilson loop and still continue to obtain such formulas for exact asymptotics (to all orders).\\

 \textit{3.
 Consider more general topologies}.
 In extending our results on the independence of the choice of gauge-fixing to surfaces of higher genus, the Batalin-Vilkovisky formalism would have to be carried out in the case when one has zero modes for the bosonic kinetic operator (corresponding to having a continuous moduli of flat connections).
-Since this difficulty is a finite-dimensional complication orthogonal to the infinite-dimensional nature of quantum field theory, we do not anticipate any fundamental obstacles.
+Since this difficulty is a finite-dimensional complication orthogonal to the infinite-dimensional nature of quantum field theory, we do not anticipate any fundamental obstacles albeit the technical details may be quite involved.
 Perhaps a very interesting scenario to consider would be to consider compact surfaces with boundary.
 Here, boundary conditions come into play and we have not considered how the two formulations, exact and perturbative, line up in this regard.

 On the other hand, in higher genus, relating the asymptotics of the exact expection to perturbation theory may prove to be difficult, since now the set of flat connections about which to do perturbation theory becomes nontrivial.
 For each flat connection, we obtain a corresponding propagator formed out of the Green's operators for the Laplacian twisted by the such a flat connection.
 It is unclear to what extent explicit computations can be done for nontrivial flat connections.\\